Shockblack/Quasar-Luminosity/README.md

 # Quasar Luminosity
-Astronomy 3350 Final Project: Quasar Luminosity

-Made in collaboration with Kevin Hoy, Rachel Slaybaugh, Simon Filbert, and Sebastian Nunez-Ceardi
+Astronomy 3350 Final Project: Quasar Luminosity Authored by: Aiden Zelakiewicz, Kevin Hoy, Rachel Slaybaugh, Simon Filbert, and Sebastian Nunez-Ceardi

 This notebook calculates the rest spectral flux density and spectral energy distributions (SED) of quasars from multiple surveys.
 Surveys where data has been acquired from are Sloan Digital Sky Survey (SDSS), Two Micron All Sky Survey (2MASS), and Wide-field Infrared Survey Explorer (WISE) and are stored in the included data file qsodata.dat (provided by Don Terndrup).